-Self-care for teenagers is vital to protect their mental health and well-being during stressful conditions, like the COVID-19 pandemic.
+Self-care for teenagers is vital to protect their mental health and well-being during stressful conditions.

 Typical reactions could include: